This advice applies to Scotland. Change country

 It can also require someone to reveal where you are.
 Anyone who breaks a Forced Marriage Protection Order can be sent to prison for up to two years and receive a fine of up to £10,000.

-If you are the victim of a forced marriage or if you are worried about someone who is at risk of being forced into a marriage, as well as contacting the police, you could also contact the Scottish Domestic Abuse and Forced Marriage Helpline, which is a free, confidential helpline available 24 hours a day and staffed by trained advisers.
+If you are the victim of a forced marriage or if you are worried about someone who is at risk of being forced into a marriage, as well as contacting the police, you could also contact the National Domestic Abuse and Forced Marriage Helpline Scotland, which is a free, confidential helpline available 24 hours a day and staffed by trained advisers.
 The Helpline number cannot be traced.
-There is information about forced marriage on the website and this is available in 80 languages
+There is information about forced marriage on the website and this is available in different languages.

 If you are afraid that you may be forced into marriage abroad, you should, before travelling, contact the Forced Marriages Unit for advice.